Finding a Top Financial Advisor Firm in Cincinnati, Ohio

 Johnson Investment Counsel

-Johnson Investment Counsel is a fee-only firm.
-The firm has an impressive array of experience on its sizable staff of advisors.
-The team includes financial certifications such as chartered financial analyst (CFA), certified financial planner (CFP), certified trust and financial advisor (CTFA), certified public accountant (CPA), chartered alternative investment analyst (CAIA), accredited investment fiduciary (AIF) and chartered life underwriter (CLU), among others.
+Johnson Investment Counsel is a fee-only firm with a sizable staff of advisors.
+The team includes financial certifications such as chartered financial analyst (CFA), Certified Financial Planner™ (CFP®), certified trust and financial advisor (CTFA), certified public accountant (CPA), chartered alternative investment analyst (CAIA), accredited investment fiduciary (AIF) and chartered life underwriter (CLU), among others.

 There is no required investment minimum to become a client of Johnson Investment Counsel.
 However, the firm requires a $5,000 minimum for its Johnson Intelligent Portfolios Program (IPP).